vuejs/docs/src/guide/components/provide-inject.md

 app.provide(/* key */ 'message', /* value */ 'hello!')
 ```

 App-level provides are available to all components rendered in the app.
+This is especially useful when writing [plugins](/guide/reusability/plugins.html), as plugins typically wouldn't be able to provide values using components.

 ## Inject